belle2/basf2/svd/doc/reconstruction.rst

   where :math:`p` is the readout pitch,  :math:`x_{\rm head/tail}` (:math:`S_{\rm head/tail}`) are the position (charge) of the two strips at the edge of the cluster and :math:`S_{\rm center}` is the average strip charge after removing the strips at the edge, :math:`S_{\rm center} = \frac{S_{\rm tot} - S_{\rm head} - S_{\rm tail}}{\rm size - 2}` with :math:`S_{\rm tot}` is the total cluster charge.

-The available algorithms to determine the strip charge for the position computation are the same available for clusters, strips are considered as one-strip clusters).
+The available algorithms to determine the strip charge for the position computation are the same available for clusters, strips are considered as one-strip clusters.
 To choose the strip charge reconstruction algorithm for cluster position computation use the :b2:mod:`SVDClusterizer` parameter ``stripChargeAlgorithm{3/6}Samples``.
 The **default** algorithm is the ``MaxSample``.

 In the current **default** reconstruction the ``CoG`` is used for cluster size = 2, and ``AHT`` is used for cluster size > 2.